TomasKonir/TeamToDo/README.txt

 Based on client certificate authentication -  user is identified by certificate details Added simple user administration (if you want to use it, you must create user in DB first)

+ADD ADMIN USER
-just run sqlite3 db.sqlite (database is created after first load) and than: INSERT INTO user(login,password,isAdmin) VALUES('admin','d82494f05d6917ba02f7aaa29689ccb444bb73f20380876cb05d1f37537b7892',true);
+run sqlite3 data/db.sqlite (database is created after first web access) and than: INSERT INTO user(login,password,isAdmin) VALUES('admin','d82494f05d6917ba02f7aaa29689ccb444bb73f20380876cb05d1f37537b7892',true);
 user will be 'admin' with password 'admin'

 REQUIREMENTS
 Needs PHP and SQLITE3 on server, tested with NGINX

 INSTALLATION
+Unpack release/TeamToDo.tar.zst to webserver folder

+BUILD
 npm run build
 Than copy content of build/ folder whenever you want.